 For example, here in our specific setup, a rather fine-grained discretization of the action space could be employed in order to get close to the analytical solution.
-Of course, the above explained technique of a fitted value iteration applies generally to many dynamic programming problems \citep{Bertsekas:2019a} and is not restricted to our problem of an optimized speed profile.
+Of course, the above explained technique of a fitted value iteration applies generally to many dynamic programming problems \cite{Bertsekas:2019a} and is not restricted to our problem of an optimized speed profile.

-Now, we would like to present our numerical results.
-We solve the Bellman equation with its ingredients given in Eqs.~(\labelcref{eq:speed_profile_06})--(\labelcref{eq:speed_profile_09}).
+Now, we would like to present our numercial results.
+We solve the Bellman equation with its ingredients given in Eqs.~(\ref{eq:speed_profile_06})--(\ref{eq:speed_profile_09}).
 Again, we neglect currents and set $\ell = 100$, $\vmax = 50$, and $T = 4$.
 The analytical solution according to \cref{eq:speed_profile_11} is therefore given by $\action{0}^{\opt} = \dotso = \action{3}^{\opt} = 25 \+ \alpha / (\alpha + 1)$, which is the optimal solution for an arbitrary $\alpha < \infty$.
 The Bellman equation is solved grid-based as well as with approximating the optimal value function in the sense of a fitted value iteration.
-For the latter, the approximation task---which is nothing but curve fitting---is accomplished classically as well as using the QUBO formulation of \cref{curve_fitting_qubo} solved on a quantum annealer. \footnote{Again, the \textit{Advantage2} system but with 50 runs, 256 reads per run, and an annealing time of 1000 microseconds.} We employ triangular functions for the expansion \labelcref{eq:speed_profile_12}, $\phi_{j} = \triang_{j}$ (see \cref{eq:triangular}), with $m = 9$, $d = 9$, and $p = 8$ for the QUBO.
+For the latter, the approximation task---which is in this case nothing but curve fitting---is accomplished classically as well as using the QUBO formulation of \cref{curve_fitting_qubo} solved on a quantum annealer. \footnote{Again, the \textit{Advantage2} QPU but with 50 runs, 256 reads per run, and an annealing time of 1000 microseconds.} We employ triangular functions for the expansion \labelcref{eq:speed_profile_12}, $\phi_{j} = \triang_{j}$ (see \cref{eq:triangular}), with $m = 9$, $d = 9$, and $p = d - 1 = 8$ for the QUBO.